Snow Queen Quest

 From this point, the plot becomes about you storming the three towers, trying to recover shards of the Snow Queen’s magic mirror.
 You need 8 of the 12 shards to get the best ending (curiously, there is no prize whatsoever for getting all 12!).
 Anyone looking for the Ultimate Personas will want to watch the way they approach the quest, as well.
 The three towers are clearly designated as Easy, Medium and Hard by the game, and you can’t leave a tower after you enter.
-If you take the towers in reverse order (Hard-Medium-Easy), you get more Ultimate Personas.
+If you take the towers in reverse order (Hard-Medium-Easy), you get the most Ultimate Personas.
 Kyle and I tried to clear the Hard tower first a few times and failed, then got cold feet and went with Medium-Hard-Easy, which would get us the the third-highest yield of Ultimate Personas (the second-highest is Hard-Easy-Medium), but we shouldn’t have done so.
 We gained almost no levels doing the Medium-difficulty tower, so the fact that we beat the Hard tower after the Medium implied that we could (and should) have done it first.
 Rats.